jorshali/developers-guide-to-ai/part1/getting_started/section1/README.md

 5 quick steps will have you:

 - Starting a REST service with Express and Node.js
-- Using LangChain to connect to Ollama APIs
+- Using the Ollama SDK to connect to Ollama APIs
 - Generating a response from a GPT model
 - Rendering that response to your browser